DemianWright/io_scene_blb/README.md

 The quad with incorrectly rotated UV coordinates (e.g. the lightest side of the SIDE texture pointing sideways instead of up) is not a perfect rectangle.
 Even one vertex being off by some minuscule, visually indistinguishable amount from a perfectly rectangular shape can cause the automatic UV calculation to incorrectly determine the rotation of the quad.
 Double check all 4 coordinates of the quad and manually correct any floating point errors.
-If working on axis-aligned quads or if the vertices should be on grid points snapping the coordinates of the problem quad to grid coordinates using `Mesh > Snap > Snap Selection to Grid` usually fixes floating point errors.
+If working on axis-aligned quads or if the vertices should be on grid points snapping the coordinates of the problem quad to grid coordinates by selecting `Mesh > Snap > Snap Selection to Grid` in the 3D viewport toolbar usually fixes floating point errors.

 ### The TOP brick texture has incorrect rotation in Blender ###
 Blockland automatically performs rotations on the UV coordinates of the TOP brick texture during runtime so that the lightest side of the texture is always facing towards the sun.